DBpackage/GraphDTA-DTI/README.md

 python processing_data.py
 ```

-This will give you input dataset(.pt format) for running model.
+This will give you tarin/test.pt files for running/training your model.

 ### 2. Train a prediction model
 To train a model using training data.
 The model is chosen if it gains the best MSE/AUC for testing data.